By Saruni Martin- Art in Tanzania internship

 Human Rights

 Martin was born in the early 1960s in the Simanjiro district of northern Tanzania.
 This is in the Maasai heartland – the high, arid plains south of Arusha.
-In common with many Maasai of his generation, Martin and his family cannot be sure exactly when he was born.
+Like many Maasai of his generation, Martin and his family cannot be sure exactly when he was born.
 But Martin believed it to be in 1960 or 1961.

-Martin was among the few Maasai children who received education at the time.
+Martin was among the few Maasai children who received an education at the time.
 He used his education well.
 He wanted to give back to the society that brought him up, so in the early 1990s, he founded IOPA – Institute for Orkonerei Pastoralists Advancement.
-Although IOPA’s first priority was dealing with land rights, it also eyed the health and water supply problems that the Maasai at Terrat faced.
+Although IOPA’s priority was addressing land rights, it also focused on the health and water supply problems.

 Martin became an activist and made critical moves to ensure the Maasai weren’t displaced from their traditional lands.
-The government had been displacing the Maasai from areas they claimed to be ‘National Park areas’.
-His moves were seen to be ‘too critical’ to some in high places, and as a result, the government initially refused to register for IOPA.
+The government had been displacing the Maasai from areas it claimed were ‘National Park areas’.
+His moves were perceived as ‘too critical’ by some in high places, and as a result, the government initially refused to register for IOPA.

-Martin recognized that education was the key to enlightening the Maasai on several things: land rights, their health, their livestock, the ongoing changes in the outside world, and several other things.
+Martin recognised that education was the key to enlightening the Maasai on several key issues: land rights, their health, their livestock, the ongoing changes in the outside world, and several other matters.
 He figured that a community radio would effectively serve this purpose.
-He established a community radio, the first ever in Tanzania.
-He worked his fingers to the bone – many sleepless nights – and finally the ORS FM first broadcasted news in 2002.
+He established a community radio station, the first of its kind in Tanzania.
+He worked his fingers to the bone – many sleepless nights – and finally the ORS FM first broadcast news in 2002.
 The radio was, in fact, the first-ever community radio in Tanzania – or, in a larger perspective, East Africa.
 It broadcasts news in Kimaasai (the native language of Maasai) and plays Maasai music.

-After the idea of the community radio, Martin also realised that there was a need for electricity – not only for the radio station but also for the receivers of the information they portrayed.
-He worked on several projects with different international organisations to bring electricity to the Maasai people.
+After the idea of the community radio, Martin also realised that there was a need for electricity, not only for the radio station but also for the receivers of the information they portrayed.
+He worked on several projects with different international organisations, bringing electricity to the Maasai people.

-Martin also worked to help women facing different challenges, most especially those in the Maasai areas – they were more prone to treacherous practices – such as beatings from husbands, mutilation and harassment.
+Martin also worked to help women facing different challenges, most especially those in the Maasai areas – they were more prone to treacherous practices, such as beatings from husbands, mutilation and harassment.
 IOPA created a haven where beaten women would go to and tell their stories.
 It also tried to prevent female genital mutilation, FGM, child marriage and women’s oppression.
 IOPA dedicated some of its resources to educating women and raising the status of women in the Maasai society.
 IOPA also sought to help women economically.
-IOPA established dairies in Simanjiro with a long-sighted view of enabling women to sell milk and get money, and they used it to acquire their needs and the needs of their families.
+IOPA established dairies in Simanjiro with a long-sighted view of enabling women to sell milk and earn money, which they used to meet their own needs and those of their families.
 In the Maasai culture, the only resource that belongs to women is milk.

-The women’s refuge centre was expanded also to be a guest house that could accommodate visitors to the area.
-IOPA also added additional generators to build one of the first mini-grids in the country to supply more than 1000 people in Terrat village with electricity since the government had considered it too expensive to connect Terrat to the national electricity grid.
+The women’s refuge centre was also expanded to serve as a house, accommodating visitors.
+IOPA also added additional generators to build one of the first mini-grids in the country, supplying more than 1,000 people in Terrat village with electricity.
+The government had considered it too expensive to connect Terrat to the national electricity grid.

-Martin was bestowed various awards for his great work, such as Social Entrepreneur of the Year 2014 by the Schwab Foundation and World Economic Forum Africa, the Ford Global Community Leadership Award, and the Dubai Global Innovator Award.
+Martin was bestowed with various awards for his outstanding work, including the Social Entrepreneur of the Year 2014 by the Schwab Foundation and the World Economic Forum Africa, the Ford Global Community Leadership Award, and the Dubai Global Innovator Award.

 Martin suggested that IOPA had to try to create viable micro businesses.
 Even after funders ended their collaborations, IOPA could still run its activities and thrive.
 Today, IOPA’s remaining running projects include ORS FM radio, a few dairy plants, the conference centre, the water business, the guest house, and the education and health support project in Terrat.

-In 2019, IOPA was changed to Orkonerei Maasai Social Initiatives (OMASI) – an NGO – because of government laws and regulations.
+In 2019, IOPA was renamed Orkonerei Maasai Social Initiatives (OMASI) – an NGO – due to government laws and regulations.
 By the end of 2020, Mr. Martin had achieved most of his goals and dreams.

 On March 1st, 2021, Martin passed away.
 I can say that he hasn’t genuinely died because his works still live on – he lives through his works.
 He has left a legacy and considerable shoes to fill.
-This story of Martin is supposed to motivate anyone with big dreams, anyone who is fighting against all odds to achieve their dreams.
+This story of Martin is intended to inspire anyone with big dreams, anyone who is fighting against all odds to achieve their goals.
 I hope I have done his story some justice.

 Similar Posts